 dept_emp_department dept_emp_employee dept_emp_employee_dept dept_emp_testmodel

-If you just want to drop the dept_emp_testmodel table, then please follow below steps.
+- If you just want to drop the table dept_emp_testmodel, then please follow the below steps.

 - Remove the TestModel class definition in dept_emp / models.py file.

-- Go to the Django project root folder in a terminal and run makemigrations command on the dept_emp application to check model class changes.
+- Go to the Django project root folder in a terminal and run the command makemigrations on the application dept_emp to check model class changes.

 $ python3 manage.py makemigrations dept_emp System check identified some issues: Migrations for 'dept_emp': dept_emp/migrations/0009_delete_testmodel.py - Delete model TestModel

-- Run migrate command to apply the model changes to the backend database table.
+- Run the command migrate to apply the model changes to the backend database table.

 $ python3 manage.py migrate dept_emp Operations to perform: Apply all migrations: dept_emp Running migrations: Applying dept_emp.0009_delete_testmodel...
 OK

-- Each migration generated python file is saved in the dept_emp / migrations folder.
+- All the migration process generated python files are saved in the dept_emp / migrations folder.

 5. Drop All Model Tables In One Django Application.

-If you want to remove all the model related talbes in the backend SQLite3 database, you can run below command in terminal.
+- If you want to remove all the model-related tables in the backend SQLite3 database, you can run the below command in the terminal.

 $ python3 manage.py makemigrations dept_emp $ python3 manage.py migrate dept_emp zero

-But during above process, you may encounter error message likeĀ django.db.utils.IntegrityError: NOT NULL constraint failed: dept_emp_employee.dept_id.
+- But during the above process, you may encounter error message like django.db.utils.IntegrityError: NOT NULL constraint failed: dept_emp_employee.dept_id.

 $ python3 manage.py makemigrations dept_emp $ python3 manage.py migrate dept_emp zero

-If there has many to many field in model class definition, you need to remove the generated many to many table manually.
+- If there has many to many fields in the model class definition, you need to remove the generated many to many tables manually.

 dept_emp_department dept_emp_employee dept_emp_employee_dept dept_emp_testmodel

-Above dept_emp_employee_dept table is just a many to many table, because Employee model class has dept field defined as below.
+- Above dept_emp_employee_dept table is just a many to many tables, because Employee model class has dept field defined as below.

 class Employee(models.Model): ...... # support department and employee table are many to many relationship. dept = models.ManyToManyField(Department) ......

-Follow below steps to manually drop table dept_emp_employee_dept.
+- Follow the below steps to manually drop the table dept_emp_employee_dept.

-- Go to Django project root folder in a terminal.
+- Go to the Django project root folder in a terminal.

-- Run below command to go to Django dbshell.
+- Run the below command to go to Django dbshell.

 $ python3 manage.py dbshell SQLite version 3.22.0 2018-01-22 18:45:57 Enter ".help" for usage hints.

-- Run .tables to list all tables in current SQLite3 database.
+- Run the .tables to list all tables in the current SQLite3 database.

 sqlite> .tables ...... dept_emp_employee_dept ......

-- Run drop command to drop above dept_emp_employee_dept table.
+- Run the drop command to drop above table dept_emp_employee_dept.

 sqlite> drop table dept_emp_employee_dept